 Further, it called for forensic and toxicology labs to be funded at the “highest possible level, and that such labs be required to conduct test specific to cannabis use,” as well as increased funding for law enforcement training.
 The report also called for the National Highway Traffic Safety Administration to work with states and other local jurisdictions to “establish a uniform reporting system to collect information on cannabis-related driving incidents nationwide.”
 (This hasn’t happened.)

 And, back in 2017, the U.S. Department of Transportation released Marijuana-Impaired Driving: A Report to Congress, concluding in a request that states collect better data on cannabis-impaired drivers.
 The report also called for continued research to “enable development of an impairment standard for driving under the influence of marijuana,” but until then, an increased use of DREs.

 “The poor correlation of THC level in the blood or oral fluid with impairment precludes using THC blood or oral fluid levels as an indicator of driver impairment,” the report concludes, adding that this is why the use of blood alcohol content, like with alcohol, won’t work for cannabis.
 “The use of THC level cannot serve this same role for marijuana-impaired driving.”

-Colorado Senator Gov. John Hickenlooper, also the former governor of the state, penned the cannabis-impaired driving provisions in the behemoth legislative package.
+Senator John Hickenlooper, also the former governor of Colorado, penned the cannabis-impaired driving provisions in the behemoth legislative package.
 Hickenlooper told Cannabis Wire that Congress is “catching up” to American voters’ attitudes on cannabis legalization.

 “When it’s signed into law, our bill is an important step toward researching how we can regulate cannabis-impaired driving safely and accurately,” Hickenlooper said.